realtime-framework/CordovaPush/README.md

         		window.plugins.OrtcPushPlugin.log("onException: " + exception.description);
             }, false);

-### Setting notification icons in Android platform
+### Setting notification icons for the Android platform

-*	To configure the notification large icon you must have an image on your app resouces named "large_notification_icon"
+*	To configure the notification large icon you must have an image on your app resources folder `resources/android/` named `large_notification_icon`

-*	To configure the notification small icon (for the notifications bar) you must have an image on your app resources named "small_notification_icon".
-It must be created following the [Android design guidelines](https://material.google.com/style/icons.html#icons-system-icons)
+*	To configure the notification small icon (for the notifications bar) you must have an image on your app resources folder `resources/android/` named `small_notification_icon`.

+* IMPORANT: The small icon image must be created following the [Android design guidelines](https://material.google.com/style/icons.html#icons-system-icons), otherwise it will be rendered as a white square or won't be rendered at all in the notifications bar.

 ## Usage example